JittoJoseph/PreStake-Paper-Staking-App/README.md

 PreStake is a Flutter-based mobile application that simulates NEAR Protocol staking operations.
 It provides a risk-free environment for users to learn and experiment with NEAR staking strategies through paper trading.

+## Demo

+You can try the Android version of the app by downloading it from [GitHub Releases](https://github.com/JittoJoseph/PreStake-Paper-Staking-App/releases/tag/stable).

 ## Features

 ### Authentication